emthm/CHOICE/README.md

 - leading_edge_type: slat/flap for slats or leading edge flaps
 - LandingGear_vec: 0/1 for retracted or extended
 - noLG: number of landing gears
-- d_wheel: wheel diameter for each landing gear in in
+- d_wheel: wheel diameter for each landing gear in m
-- d_strut: typical strut diameter for each landing gear in in
+- d_strut: typical strut diameter for each landing gear in m
-- d_wire:  typical wire or hydraulic pipe diameter for each landing gear in in
+- d_wire:  typical wire or hydraulic pipe diameter for each landing gear in m
 - Nwheels: number of wheels on each landing gear
 - Nstruts: number of main strust on each landing gear
 - comb_ign_nozzles: ignitted nozzles for SAC (Single Annular Combustor)